mirakc/performance-comparison/README.md

 * Collecting system metrics by using [Prometheus] and [node_exporter]
 * Counting the number of dropped TS packets by using [node-aribts]

 Several hundreds or thousands of dropped packets were sometimes detected during the performance measurement.
 The same situation also occurred in Mirakurun.

+[Raspberry Pi OS (64-bit)]: https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit
 [Armbian]: https://www.armbian.com/rock64/
 [Prometheus]: https://prometheus.io/
 [node_exporter]: https://github.com/prometheus/node_exporter